2018 Idol Star Athletics Bowling Archery Rhythmic Gymnastics Aerobics Championships

-The 2018 Idol Star Athletics Bowling Archery Rhythmic Gymnastics Aerobics Championships was held at Goyang Gymnasium in Goyang, South Korea on January 15 and was broadcast on MBC on February 15 and 16 for four episodes at 5:10 PM KST.
+The 2018 Idol Star Athletics Bowling Archery Rhythmic Gymnastics Aerobics Championships was held at Goyang Gymnasium in Goyang, South Korea on January 15 and was broadcast on MBC on February 15 and 16 for four episodes at 5:10 p.m.
+KST.

 Synopsis

 The show features male and female K-pop entertainers, which competes in various sports competitions.
 At the championships, a total of ten events (four in athletics, two in ten-pin bowling, two in archery (which has switched to 7 shots per round instead of 10), one in aerobics and one in rhythmic gymnastics) were contested: six by men and five by women.
 There were more than 200 K-pop idols participating, divided into 14 teams.

 Cast

 Presenters

 Jun Hyun-moo, Super Junior's Leeteuk and Apink's Yoon Bo-mi hosted the show.